 Rockfort Markets provide access to thousands of different stocks to trade from 14 different countries.
 Brokerage fees are competitive:

 Overall, Rockfort Markets may be well-suited if you are looking to trade a range of CFDs alongside a selection of longer-term investments such as stocks and ETFs.

 The best fx broker for New Zealand forex traders is FMA regulated with a valid FSP number and has:

-Our NZ broker review found CMC Markets was the best forex broker for NZ fx traders.
+Our NZ broker review found BlackBull Markets was the best forex broker for NZ fx traders.